clarkmcadoo/unrentedForest/README.md

 * Allow user to search for movie with query string:

-  * “You provide a query string and we provide the closest match.
-Searching by text takes into account all original, translated, alternative names and
+  * You provide a query string and we provide the closest match.
+Searching by text takes into account all original, translated, alternative names and Titles.

-  * Titles.”

 * Allow user to get & view details to include: